Education for Sustainable Development

 - global citizenship

-- promoting cultural diversity and the contribution of culture to sustainable development.
+- appreciation of cultural diversity and the contribution of culture to sustainable development.

 - Formal education : in primary and secondary schools

-- Non-formal education : in Maisons Relais, youth centers, associations, training courses, workshops
+- Non-formal education : in childcare centres, youth centres, associations, training courses, workshops

-- Informal education in everyday life, through awareness-raising and commitment on the part of all players in society
+- Informal education in everyday life, through raising awareness and supporting commitment from all actors in society

 The aims of ESD